Ggjorven/Crystal/README.md

 - **OpenGL Extension Wrangler (GLEW):** GLEW is integrated into Crystal to simplify the management of OpenGL extensions and ensure compatibility across different hardware and platforms.

+## How to use

+- **Visual Studio 2022:** Run the "Win-Gen-Projects.bat" in the scripts folder.
+There should now be a Crystal.sln file in the root of repository.

+- **Other:** You can also use other compilers such as g++ or gcc.
+To do so you should compile all the src directories found in "Crystal" and all of the vendor src directories.
+Make sure to compile the Core and Physics and the vendor apps to a .lib file, Crystalizer can be compiled to a .exe, don't forget to link the .lib files to these.

+- **Running/Compiling a project:** To run a project you can go to the Editor.hpp in Crystalizer and set the project/layer to be added to the editor.

 ## Development Status

 As of [9/10/2023], Crystal is in active development.
 It's important to note that it is a work in progress and requires significant effort to reach its full potential.
 The development community around Crystal is highly encouraged to contribute, report issues, and help shape the future of this game engine.